nautechsystems/nautilus_trader/README.md

 for Python through [C extension modules](https://docs.python.org/3/extending/extending.html).
 The vast majority of the production code is actually written in Cython, however the libraries can be accessed from both pure Python and Cython.

+## Architecture (data flow)

+![Architecture](https://github.com/nautechsystems/nautilus_trader/blob/develop/docs/artwork/architecture-overview.png?raw=true "architecture")

-## Architecture Quality Attributes
+## Quality Attributes

 - Reliability
 - Performance
+- Modularity
 - Testability
-- Modularity
 - Maintainability
 - Deployability

-## Architecture (data flow)

-![Architecture](https://github.com/nautechsystems/nautilus_trader/blob/develop/docs/artwork/architecture-overview.png?raw=true "architecture")

 ## Integrations

-NautilusTrader is designed to work with modular adapters which provide integrations with data publishers and/or trading venues (exchanges/brokers).
+NautilusTrader is designed in a modular way to work with 'adapters' which provide connectivity to data publishers and/or trading venues - converting their raw API into a unified interface.
 The following integrations are currently supported:

 | Name                                                    | ID      | Type                    | Status                                                | Docs |
 |:--------------------------------------------------------|:--------|:------------------------|:------------------------------------------------------|:-----|